benhylau/mesh-workshop/README.md

 This repository describes nodes used to facilitate workshops and demos for mesh networking.
 The nodes boot with multiple zero-configuration technologies such as mDNS and self-addressing auto-peering mesh protocols to eliminate initial set up time.
 An autonomous network is formed upon power-on and nodes can address each other over `<hostname>.local` addresses.

-The scripts to generation unique configurations for each node is contained in this repository.
+The scripts to generate unique configurations for each node is contained in this repository.
 Creation of the nodes is fast and trivial, and only needs to be done once, since the nodes do not persist any runtime state.
-User sessions are run off a ramdisk (and a swap memory-backed disk) such that all runtime states are lost across power cycles.
+User sessions are run off a ramdisk (and a swap memory-backed filesystem) such that all runtime states are lost across power cycles.

 Hardware